 There’s always a better way, we’re led to believe.
 How we’re doing it is wrong, or would be better if done this way, or that way, or another.

 Just no to all of that.
 Most of us?
 Most of us are doing the best that we can.
 I know that personally, as a survivor of childhood abuse, I am very conscious of my triggers everyday.
-Kindness and patience are my nearest and dearest characteristics.
+Kindness and patience are my nearest and dearest characteristics that I strive everyday to embody.
 With my children, with myself.
 So here’s where the “myself” part comes in.
 I allow myself to breathe deep and accept myself, even when my toddlers have continued to throw food at me, or sat down in the middle of the grocery store aisle and flipped their lid, sauced me times a thousand, hollered and cried and whimpered and whined at me to the point of all my insides curdling and I just boil over.

 Because that happens.
 Not in the holy hell of wrath sort of way that us yelling, time-out giving mommies are depicted as, but rather as a human with emotion.
 A human who loves her kids and just yelled, “ENOUGH!
 THAT’S IT!”
 Or, “WYNDHAM!
 ABIGAIL!”